£25.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-3TTT Super Competizione drop handlebars, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 280 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Sugino Autex crank bolts, hailing from Japan and in production during the 2000s.
+Made from steel/plastic and weighing in at 52 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.

 OVERVIEW